Chisom83/Pizza-Pro-Analysis/README.md

 Promote Chicken pizzas across channels; offer bundle deals

-Consider rebranding, resizing, or phasing out Brie Carre
+Consider rebranding, resizing, or phasing out Brie Carre *Recommendation:* Promote high-performing chicken pizzas.
+Consider resizing or removing Brie Carre from the menu.

-2. Customer Preferences by Pizza Category
+### 2. Customer Preferences by Pizza Category
 > Image
 - Insight
    - Chicken category is the most popular and prefered pizza by customers.
-   - The difference between the three different categories is small which ranges from (1–2%), showing a fairly balanced demand.
+   - The difference between the three different categories is minimal which ranges from (1–2%), showing a fairly balanced demand.
    - Chicken category alone has five size variant ( small, medium, large, X-Large and XXLarge) while the other categories has only three (3) different sizes.

 - Measure Used: